 matthew carlson

-After nearly 30 years of playing shows, making records and writing songs, it’s fair to call Matthew Carlson a veteran.
-From his current work in the Stick Arounds and Harborcoat, to his previous stints in The Pantones and Third Uncle, Carlson has spent a lifetime writing songs filled with vivid characters, detailed worlds and personal touches.
+After 30 years of playing shows, making records and writing songs, it’s fair to call Matthew Carlson a veteran.
+From his current work in the Stick Arounds and Harborcoat, to his previous stints in The Pantones and Third Uncle, Carlson has spent a lifetime writing songs filled with vivid characters, detailed worlds, and personal touches.

-Harmony, bombast, and distortion are removed from even the most boisterous of numbers, and a bare, more vulnerable version of the songs appear.
+Harmony, bombast, and distortion are removed from even the most boisterous of numbers, and a bare, more vulnerable version of the songs appears.
 The tunes take on new life as they are stripped to only the most essential of ingredients.

-Photo by Mike Kohli
+Photo by Ian Walker

 upcoming shows